sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/output.md

 ## Avoiding Cargo issues

-By default, `cargo test` will capture output and also run tests in parallel.
-These both cause issues for `assert_outputs!(...)`.

-* Capturing output means that `stdout` and `stderr` will be empty when the code under test runs.
-This means that `assert_outputs!(...)` becomes useless.

-* Although the assertion is thread safe, it cannot stop other threads from using `stdout` and `stderr`.

-You must add or modify the `.cargo/config.toml` file to the root of your Rust crate or workspace to have these lines:
+To use this assertion, you must create or modify [the `.cargo/config.toml` file](https://doc.rust-lang.org/cargo/reference/config.html).
+Add this to it:

 ```toml
 [env]
 RUST_TEST_NOCAPTURE = "1"
 RUST_TEST_THREADS   = "1"
 ```

+By default, `cargo test` will capture output and also run tests in parallel.
+These both cause issues for `assert_outputs!(...)`.

+* Cargo's output capturing means that `stdout` and `stderr` will be empty when the code actually runs.
+This means that `assert_outputs!(...)` becomes useless.

+* Although the assertion is thread safe, it cannot stop other threads from using `stdout` and `stderr`.
+This means that `assert_outputs!(...)` becomes unreliable.